 Some one-dimensional shapes with different topologies: the Mercedes-Benz symbol, a line, a circle, a complete graph with 5 nodes, the skeleton of a cube, and an asterisk (or, if you’ll permit the one-dimensional approximation, a starfish).
 A circle has the same topology as a line segment with a wormhole at its finish which teleports you to its start.
 You can see this by putting overlapping open intervals on each of the shapes.
 You’ll see that they respond the same way, so they’re equivalent in that sense.

-The proverbial motivating example is the surface of a torus and that of a mug: these are isomorphic as topological spaces, because, abstractly, the surface of the mug can be deformed continuously to become the standard torus: the continuous cohesion among the collections of points of the two surfaces is the same.
+The surface of a torus is also topologically equivalent to the surface of a mug.
+You can see this by putting open circles or slightly looser loops all over each surface: you’ll see that they also respond in the same way.
+Abstractly, the surface of the mug can be deformed continuously to become the standard torus: the continuous cohesion among the collections of points of the two surfaces is the same.

 There is a slight generalization of the notion of topological space to that of a locale, which consists of dropping the assumption that all neighbourhoods are explicitly or even necessarily supported by points.
 In this form the definition is quite fundamental and can be naturally motivated from just pure logic – as the formal dual of frames – as well as, and dually, from category theory in its variant as topos theory – by the notion of (0,1)-toposes.